THE PROPHECY

 Seventy weeks (70) are determined for your people and for your holy city, to finish the transgression, to make an end of sins, to make reconciliation for iniquity, to bring in everlasting righteousness, to seal up vision and prophecy, and to anoint the Most Holy.
 Know therefore and understand, that from the going forth of the command to restore and build Jerusalem (fulfilled by Artaxerxes in 445 BC ...
 Nehemiah 2:5-8) until Messiah the Prince, there shall be seven weeks and sixty-two weeks (69); the street shall be built again, and the wall (accomplished under Nehemiah), even in troublesome times.
 And after the sixty-two weeks, Messiah shall be cut off, (speaking of Jesus' rejection by the Jewish people and crucifixion) but not for himself (speaking of his vicarious death for you and me); and the people (the Romans) of the prince who is to come (Antichrist) shall destroy the city and the sanctuary (destroyed by the Roman general, Titus, in AD 70).
 The end of it shall be with a flood, and till the end of the war desolations are determined.
 Then he (Antichrist) shall confirm a covenant with many for one week; (make a 7, year treaty with the Jews at the beginning of the Tribulation) but in the middle of the week (3 and 1/2 years after the treaty is signed) he shall bring an end to sacrifice and offering.
 And on the wing of abominations shall be one (Antichrist) who makes desolate, (Antichrist's seizing of the temple and setting up the worship of himself there) even until the consummation, which is determined, is poured out on the desolate.
 (Christ's judgment of Antichrist at his Second Coming ... destroying his dark kingdom and casting him into the Lake of Fire.)

-Now, in order to "be at home" in this amazing prophecy that Daniel was given, one needs to understand the following:
+In order to feel at home with this amazing prophecy that Daniel was given, we need to understand the following:

-2. The starting point of the 490 years began with the decree of Artaxerxes to restore and rebuild Jerusalem (Nehemiah 2:12-15).
+2. The starting point of the 490 years began when the decree of Artaxerxes went out to restore and rebuild Jerusalem (Nehemiah 2:12-15).

-4. The prince in the phrase, the people of the prince that shall come, is not Messiah the Prince of verse 25, but rather the little horn of Daniel 7, the man of sin of II Thessalonians 2.
+4. The prince mentioned in this phrase, the people of the prince that shall come, is not Messiah the Prince of verse 25, but rather the little horn of Daniel 7, the man of sin of II Thessalonians 2.

 5. There will be a time period of undetermined length between the coming of Messiah the Prince and the final 7 years in this prophecy.
-This we learn from the mention of:
+This we deduce from the mention of three things in this prophecy:

 a. the cross ... where Messiah will be cut off